How Safe are Essential Oils?

 Don’t be fooled, only because an essential oil is labeled “100% pure” does not a guarantee it is truly 100% pure, and that the sourcing, distillation, and testing has been performed as described in this article.
 A first warning signal can be when an essential oil is labeled with “100% pure” and then in fine print reads “not for topical use”.
 Research the brand you have been using, see whether they publish their sourcing, distillation, and testing methods.
 Ask for GCMS reports which list all the chemical components present in the essential oil.
 If your company does not provide such information, find a brand that does publish the information you are looking for as it very much impacts the safety and effectiveness of the essential oil you are using.

 Last but not least, the more educated you are as a user, the safer and the more satisfying the results.
-Consult with an Aromatherapist.
+Consult with a Certified Aromatherapist.
 Find a good book and trustworthy online resources to learn about essential oils and safe application methods.
 Take courses or classes with an Aromatherapist or at Aromahut Institute.
 Always read the label on every essential oil bottle and adhere to its instructions.
 Pregnant women, people with medical conditions, and those under a doctor’s care should always consult with their physician before using essential oils.
 Use extra care when using essential oils with children and older people (always dilute appropriately and skin test).

 Connecting with someone who is experienced in using essential oils is a great way to get the most benefits from integrating essential oils into your life, and also the safest.

 General Safety Tips & Guidelines

 Always use oils as directed on their labels, appropriately diluted or blended, with moderation, as this will help you avoid any undesirable side effects.

 Please see below several safety guidelines that you should follow when using essential oils and essential oil products.